Tongchon County: Kunsal-li

 The village was newly created, and was named as such for its group of mountains, but the region mainly consists of plains.

 Kuŭp-ri

 The village was named as such because it was the old administrative center of the county.
 The region is home to the Tongchonbol, a vast plain.

 Mip'yŏng-ri

 The village was named as such for its plains under the mountains.

 Myŏnggo-ri

 The village was named for the crying of cranes in the nearby mountains.
 The region is home to Chonapo Lake.

 Pangp'o-ri

 The region has the Gwanggyochon and Jijangchon Rivers.

 Pyŏg'am-ri

 The region is home to the Suchong and Kidae Mountains.

 P'aech'ŏl-li

 The region is known for its rivers.
 Kumbong River is home to the big-scaled redfin.

 P'ungsal-li

 The village hosts the Kumbong River in its southern side.

 Rimong-ri

-Rimong-ri (梨木里) was named as such for its collection of pear trees.
+Rimong-ri was named as such for its collection of pear trees.